 - Finalize (text, micro texts, links, images)

 Except for the translation step, that one is a bit cumbersome.
-I will try to optimise that step and please let me know it you found a better way.
+I will try to optimize that step, and please let me know it you found a better way.
 For the rest, I can only recommend Ulysses with Ghost for blogging.
-It works from my office set up, it works when I am on the road as a digital nomad (mostly babysitting the grandson 😉).
+It works from my office set up, it works when I am on the road.